green-queen/waxbuilder/README.md

 Each include, layout, and folder includes a doc entitled "doc.md" that provides information about how to use that folder or file to customize your site.

+## Documentation

 Before using WaxBuilder, I suggest you familiarise yourself with Wax, including the Wax documentation.
-You will need the supplemental documentation for Wax, available from Cornell University's Digital CoLab to help you, since Wax's documentation is scant.
+You will need the [supplemental documentation for Wax](https://kam535.github.io/wax-documentation/), available from Cornell University's Digital CoLab to help you, since Wax's documentation is scant.

 Note that WaxBuilder is **a work in progress**.
 If you have suggested changes or comments, please reach out or submit a pull request.